-Centers also receive Capacity Charge revenue from developers, which is partially restricted for funding growth-related projects5.
+Centers also receive Capacity Charge revenue from developers, which is partially restricted for funding growth-related projects.

-Projections of all non-rate revenues were based on FY 2023/24 budgeted revenues with the exception of interest income which was calculated annually based upon projected fund balances and assumed interest rate of 1.6 percent, which is consistent with the effective interest earnings across the Cost Centers over the past several years.
+Projections of all non-rate revenues were based on FY 2023/24 budgeted revenues with the exception of interest income which was calculated annually based upon projected fund balances and an assumed interest rate of 0.75 percent, which is a conservative assumption given that recent interest earnings across the Cost Centers over the past two years has been above 1 percent.